AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 Without acquisition governance, AI tools proliferate without oversight.
 Individual teams adopt consumer or departmental AI tools that do not meet enterprise standards.
 Shadow AI, meaning the use of unapproved AI tools within an organisation, is not primarily a technology problem.
 It is an acquisition governance failure.

 Procurement criteria that include governance capability as a gating requirement change vendor selection outcomes.
 Vendors that cannot demonstrate audit logging, data residency controls, or administrative governance capability are removed before functional evaluation begins.
 This is not a conservative approach.
-It is the disciplined sequencing that the enterprise AI procurement framework requires.
+It is the disciplined sequencing that the enterprise AI procurement framework calls for.

 2. Data Governance for AI